 2.1 Study Area: Experiment was conducted in the laboratory of Science Laboratory Technology of Delta State University, Abraka.
 Delta State lies at latitude 5°00ꞌ and 6°30ꞌ North and longitude 5°00ꞌ and 6°45ꞌ and the study site latitude 6°7ꞌ42" and 6°7ꞌ43" North and longitude 5°47ꞌ51" and 5°47ꞌ51" East.

 2.2 Seed collection: Seeds of Terminalia mantaly, Senna siamea, Delonix regia and Polyalthia longifolia were procured from the Forestry Research Institute (FRIN) Ibadan Oyo State, Nigeria.
-The seeds were thereafter, raised in polythene pots.

 2.2.1 Procedure

 Morphologically similar seeds were selected for the study.
 The seeds were counted by hand.
 The seed weight was determined according to International Seed Testing Association (ISTA, 1993) method.
 Seventy-two (72) seeds were weighed for 3 replications separately.
 The 72 seeds were selected randomly for each treatment (cold water, warm water, hot water and control).
 The planting top soil was thoroughly mixed and sieved to get a uniform soil mixture for the seedlings.
-Polythene pots of size 12cm by 24cm was filled with soil and the seeds sown at the rate of two seeds per pot.
+Polythene pots of size 12cm x 24cm was filled with soil and the seeds sown at the rate of two seeds per pot.

 2.3.
 Data collection